bdraco/aiosenseme/README.md

   IP Addr: 192.168.1.3, MAC Addr: FF:FF:FF:FF:FF:FF
   Token: 73264cb2-1234-1234-1234-012345678912
 State: Fan is off, Light is off, Whoosh: on
-New State: Fan is on (speed: 4), Light is off, Whoosh: off
+New State: Fan is on (speed: 4, whoosh: off), Light is off, Whoosh: off
 ```

 To just read the fan state type the following.